Give the classic cocktail a wonderful flavor kick! This ginger mojito is really easy to make and perfect to make in small or larger quantities.

 Here I have strained the drink, as often happens with a classic mojito, so it’s really easy to drink without ‘bits’.
 Don’t worry, though, you still get plenty flavor.
 You also don’t need a fancy cocktail strainer (as you can see I don’t here).

-This tasty cocktail is a wonderful twist on a classic, with a sweet-sharp kick from the ginger that pairs perfectly with the fresh mint.
-Perfect for a warm day, or really whatever excuse you want to find.
+This ginger mojito is a wonderfully bright twist on a classic cocktail.
+The sweet-sharp kick from the ginger pairs perfectly with the fresh mint and makes a refreshing combination.
+It’s perfect for a warm day, or really whatever excuse you want to find.
 Enjoy!

 Try these other easy twists on classic cocktails: